BrianX340/UbuntuLinuxCCTV/README.md

 # UbuntuLinuxCCTV
 This Python application uses PyQt5 to create a graphical interface for viewing multiple real-time RTSP video streams.

-## Important
-You need to change the local address to that of your dvr.

 Key Features
 Secure Login: Allows users to input credentials and define the number of streaming channels.
 Remember Settings: Uses QSettings to save credentials and the number of channels if the user chooses to remember them.